|

 from the North Carolina Arts Council to research Japanese Shino clays

 and glazes and attempt to duplicate them using local materials.
+In

-In 2006 she was juror for the “Feats of
+She has served as juror for the “Feats of

-Judith has served as a panelist at the past two International Wood Fire
+a panelist at three International Wood Fire

 Conferences.